 The word in question is:

 More specifically, it’s when the word resource is used to refer to people.
-This is so engrained in business and project management culture that people do no not even blink when it is used.
+This is so ingrained in business and project management culture that people do not even blink when it is used.
 We refer to “human resources” and almost all businesses of any size have a dedicated “Human Resources” department (more on that later).

 If you look up the definition of resource in the Oxford English Dictionary, people are ranked alongside money, materials and assets.
 I personally find that a bit degrading.